Healthdirect Free Australian health advice you can count on.

 What causes uveitis?

-The cause of uveitis is often not clear.
-It can be caused by:
+The cause of uveitis is often not known.
+Uveitis is associated with many conditions including:

 How is uveitis diagnosed?